 Choosing the right platform

-Your decision comes down to what matters most: simplicity, flexibility, or scalability.
+Your decision depends on what matters most: simplicity, flexibility, or scale.